-Intermittent fasting can have numerous benefits that are not at all limited to weight loss.
-It can improve the functioning of your hormones and cells, reduce oxidative stress, improve heart and brain health, and increase longevity, amongst others.
+Intermittent fasting (IF) can have numerous benefits that are not at all limited to weight loss.
+It can improve the functioning of your hormones and cells, reduce oxidative stress, improve heart and brain health, blood sugar control, and increase longevity amongst others.

 If you’d like to read more about these benefits, please check our article 10 Scientifically Proven Health Benefits of Intermittent Fasting.

-It is now rapidly gaining popularity in the keto community, as it can be an excellent tool to help you boost your diet and speed up weight loss.
+IF is now rapidly gaining popularity in the keto community, as it can be an excellent tool to help you boost your diet, reduce body fat and speed up weight loss.

-Intermittent fasting can be done in a number of ways, and here we’ll provide you with a practical how-to guide to the two most popular types of intermittent fasting – 16:8 and OMAD (One meal a day).
+Intermittent fasting can be done in a number of ways, and here we’ll provide you with a practical how-to guide to the two most popular types of intermittent fasting: the 16:8 and OMAD methods as well as a less common method which is 20:4.

 Most people who follow a 16:8 fast do so every day, sometimes with the occasional day off (or weekends off), depending on their life circumstances and schedule, but you can do it as often as you like.